mparchive/mpressman3/Documents/Harassment from accounts 02 to 20.md

-Accounts 2-20 checked for  replies to KJ (@indigenoussista).

 ## Stalking and harassment
 Here is a record of tweets replying to KJ [@indiginoussista](https://twitter.com/indigenoussista) from various sock accounts.
+(Accounts 2 through 20)

 ### Username: @Tom84933624